 Instructor: Dennis Hodgkinson, B.Comm (U of T), LL.M.
-(Osgoode), Cert. in ADR Office: 120A Atkinson Bldg E-mail: dlh123@yorku.ca Office Hours: By appointment Class Time: Thursdays 8:30 am - 11:30 am Location: ACW 307
+(Osgoode) Office: 120A Atkinson Bldg E-mail: dlh123@yorku.ca Office Hours: By appointment Class Time: Thursdays 8:30 am - 11:30 am Location: TBD

-Contacting Your Instructor:
+Contacting Your Instructor

-If you choose to contact me by email, please use your full name registered with York and include the course name and section in the subject line.
-I will endeavour to answer your email before the following class.
-My preference, however, is that you pose your question(s) in class, since answers to most questions are applicable to everyone.
+If you choose to contact me by email, I can be reached at dlh123@yorku.ca, through which I endeavour to answer your email within 48 hours Monday to Friday.
+Please use your full name and student number as registered with York, and include the course name and section in the subject line.
+As possible, please pose your question(s) in class, since answers to most questions are applicable to everyone.

-Course Website:
+Course Website

-I will use the Moodle system to facilitate communication to the class at large.
+As necessary, I will use the Moodle system to facilitate communication to the class at large.
 Note that Moodle will be the main venue through which lecture PowerPoints will be posted, as well as up-to-date notices about the course, and your course grades.
 Please check the site as well as your Yorku email regularly for course related updates and information.